Royal Malay Regiment: 7th Battalion Royal Malay Regiment

+12th Battalion Royal Malay Regiment

+12 RAMD is the 12th Battalion, Royal Malay Regiment (Mechanized) or 12 RAMD (Mekanize) in the Malaysian Army.
+It is one of the three mechanized infantry battalions in the RAMD (alongside 14 RAMD and 19 RAMD), equipped with the ACV-300 Adnan for fast and protected movement.

+The battalion was raised on 14 May 1969 and is currently based at Daralockwood Camp (or Kem Daralockwood) in Kuantan, Pahang.
+It operates under the 4th Mechanized Brigade and regularly conducts training, parades, and community aid like delivering supplies during floods in Pahang.

 17th Battalion Royal Malay Regiment

 The 17th Battalion, Royal Malay Regiment (17 RAMD) was formed on 1 August 1970.
 It is an elite force of paratroopers assigned to the Malaysian Army's 10th Parachute Brigade.
 On 10 October 1994, 17th PARA undertook a rapid deployment exercise, supported by elements of the Malaysian Special Forces Group (Gerup Gerak Khas) and PASKAL, as well as operational support from the Royal Malaysian Navy and Royal Malaysian Air Force.
 The exercise centred around a scenario of the retaking of Langkawi International Airport from an invading force by the Rapid Deployment Force spearheaded by the paratroopers.

+19th Battalion Royal Malay Regiment

+19 RAMD is the 19th Battalion of the Royal Malay Regiment (Mechanised) in the Malaysian Army.
+It serves as a mobile armoured infantry unit using APCs like the Condor and AV8 Gempita, and is known for its "Harimau Besi" (Iron Tiger) nickname and motto "Tegak Teguh Gagah Perkasa".

+The battalion is currently based in Sungai Petani, Kedah, and regularly conducts tough training exercises such as Harimau Besi to stay combat-ready.

+Its proudest moment came in 1993 during the Battle of Mogadishu in Somalia as part of MALBATT-1.
+Malaysian troops used their APCs to help rescue trapped US forces in intense urban fighting, where one soldier, Mat Aznan Awang, was killed and many earned bravery awards.

-27th Battalion Royal Malay Regiment
+26th Battalion Royal Malay Regiment

-Newly activated standard infantry battalion, 27th Royal Malay Regiment (27 RAMD) will be placed under the formation of the 5th Infantry Brigade, 5th Malaysian Infantry Division based at the West Coast of Sabah, Malaysia.
+Newly activated standard infantry battalion, 26th Royal Malay Regiment (26 RAMD) will be placed under the formation of the 5th Infantry Brigade, 5th Malaysian Infantry Division based at the West Coast of Sabah, Malaysia.
+It is currently based at the Kukusan Camp in Tawau, Sabah.